GRE over IPsec

 Both partial and full-mesh topologies experience limitations in routing protocol support.
 A full mesh design is limited by the overhead required to support a design with a full mesh of tunnels.
 Following a complete mesh requirement, a popular design option would be to deploy DMVPN.
 Regarding the context of direct connectivity from branch to hub only, hub-and-spoke is by far the most common design.

-The lab guide below shows a DMVPN network based on Generic Routing Encapsulation (GRE).
-So, GRE is the overlay.
-Specifically, we use GRE in point-to-point mode, which means deploying DMVPN Phase 1, a true VPN hub and spoke design, where all traffic from the spokes must go via the hub.
-With the command: show dmvpn, we can see that two spokes are dynamically registered over the GRE tunnel, notice the “D” attribute.
+The lab guide below shows a DMVPN network based on Generic Routing Encapsulation (GRE), which is the overlay.
+Specifically, we use GRE in point-to-point mode, which means deploying DMVPN Phase 1, a true VPN hub-and-spoke design, where all traffic from the spokes must go via the hub.
+With the command show dmvpn, we can see that two spokes are dynamically registered over the GRE tunnel; notice the “D” attribute.

 The beauty of using DMPVN as a VPN technology is that the hub site does not need a specific spoke configuration as it uses GRE in multi-point mode.
 On the other hand, the spokes need to have a hub configuration with the command: IP nhrp nhs 192.168.100.11.
 IPsec encryption is optional with DMVPN.
 In the other command snippet, we are running IPsec encryption with the command: tunnel protection ipsec profile DMVPN_IPSEC_PROFILE.